-21 Regulation 14 (Schedule of Fees), ICSID Administrative and Financial Regulations, 2013.
+21 Regulation 14 (Fees, Allowances and Charges), ICSID Administrative and Financial Regulations, 2022.

-22 Article 41 of the UNCITRAL Rules.
+22 Article 41 of the UNCITRAL Rules, 2021.

 23 The parties may agree to have UNCITRAL arbitration proceedings administered by an institution, for instance by the Permanent Court of Arbitration.